Truro: Sport

+Cornish wrestling

+Truro has been a centre for Cornish wrestling for centuries.
+Before the formation of the Cornish Wrestling Association, the tournaments in Truro were often described as the Great County Wrestling Matches and, with winners getting money prizes or silver medals, silver cups and silver belts.
+A large number of venues have been used throughout Truro, including various inns which put on tournaments such as the White Hart Inn, Western Inn, Ship Inn and Victoria Inn.

+In the 1970s, Truro Cathedral School taught Cornish wrestling as part of its physical education programme and was at this time the only school in Cornwall to do so.

+John Lander was a noted wrestler during the late 1700s and early 1800s.
+He was landlord of the Fighting Cocks Inn in Truro and was the father of the famous explorers John Lander and Richard Lander.

 Media

 Truro is the centre of Cornwall's local media.
-The county weeklies, the Cornish Guardian and The West Briton, are based there, the latter providing a Truro and Mid-Cornwall edition.
-The city also holds the studios of BBC Radio Cornwall, and those of the West district of ITV Westcountry, whose main studio is now in Bristol after a merger with ITV West.
-This closed the studio in Plymouth – the Westcountry Live programme was replaced by The West Country Tonight.
+The county weeklies, the Cornish Guardian and The West Briton, are based there; the latter provides a Truro and Mid-Cornwall edition.
+The city also holds the studios of BBC Radio Cornwall.
+Regional television is provided by BBC South West and ITV West Country.

 Customs

 A mummers play text ascribed until recently to Mylor, Cornwall (quoted in studies of folk plays such as The Mummers Play by R. J. E. Tiddy – published posthumously in 1923 – and The English Folk-Play (1933) by E. K. Chambers), has now been shown by genealogical and other research to have originated in Truro about 1780.

 The traditional Nine Lessons and Carols at Christmas originated in Truro in 1880, when its bishop, Edward White Benson, began to provide chances for evening singing of carols before Christmas Day, often on Christmas Eve.